‘The Lost & Forgotten Gilded Age Mansions of Fifth Avenue’ Webinar

 Beginning with the first residence erected on the still unpaved street in 1834, Fifth Avenue became the home of Manhattan’s wealthiest citizens — but as the decades progressed, the seemingly endless row of lavish brownstone, marble, and limestone mansions began to be replaced one-by-one by office buildings.
 This is the story of those long-forgotten mansions and prominent families that once defined New York’s most famous avenue.

-Led by historian Tom Miller, our virtual lecture and showcase of these mostly-forgotten treasures and their captivating stories will include:
+Our virtual lecture and showcase of these mostly-forgotten treasures and their captivating stories will include:

 - A historical overview of Fifth Avenue and how it became the most exclusive residential thoroughfare in the city